takanori-fujiwara/ulca/README.md

 ## How to Cite
 Please, cite:
 Takanori Fujiwara, Xinhai Wei, Jian Zhao, and Kwan-Liu Ma, "Interactive Dimensionality Reduction for Comparative Analysis".
-IEEE Transactions on Visualization and Computer Graphics, forthcoming.
+IEEE Transactions on Visualization and Computer Graphics, vol. 28, no. 1, 2022.